Michael-C-Buckley/cacheguard/README.md

 This project is powered by [Sopsy](https://github.com/nikaro/sopsy), which means all Sops tools will work with this project.

 At-rest files can be examined if they are decrypted by sops, without needing an active Python session.
-The type of file is "binary" from a sops perspective, this fully encrypts the body where keys are also not visible without decrytpion.
+The type of file is "binary" from a sops perspective, this fully encrypts the body where keys are also not visible without decryption.

 ## Requires